 Well, yesterday, I did just that.

 As our class sat in silence, waiting for the next activity to arise, Gina quietly whispered, “Grab a partner and face each other.”
 Without hesitation, we did as we were told.
 I chose a partner that I had never met before.
 We introduced ourselves.
 I don’t recall my partners name, but he seemed nice.
+He was from India.
 “Now, look at each other in the eye and don’t look away until I tell you to.
 If you feel the urge to laugh, laugh.
 If you feel the need to cry, then let the tears come,” she said with a gentle voice.
-My immediate reaction was discomfort and embarrassment.
+My immediate reaction was discomfort.
 Thinking he would take the lead, I looked at him, struggling to keep a straight face.
 I was pre-occupied with what his thoughts were and if he felt, at all, awkward.
 Nonetheless, I knew I needed to focus.
 Gradually, my urge to smile faded.
 All of a sudden, a strange emotion abruptly came over me.
 I felt happy and sad at the same time.
+Perhaps I choked back a few tears.
 As I gazed into his eyes, I saw a human being.
-I saw a generous man who may have endured a lot of challenges in his lifetime.
+I saw a generous man; a man who may have endured a lot of challenges in his lifetime.
 In my mind’s eye, I thought of him as a wise and gentle person.
 If I were to pass him on the street, I probably would have not given him two looks.
 Boom!
 Three minutes were up.

 So, how did this simple endeavour change me you ask?